gspiga/gspiga.github.io/_posts/2024-03-09-WellsFargoAutographJourney.md

 ---
-title: "Wells Fargo Announces the Autograph Journey Card, Is it the Card for You?"
+title: "Wells Fargo Announces the Autograph Journey Card - Is it the Card for You?"
 show_date: true
 excerpt: "Wells Fargo has announced their Autograph Journey card, a new addition to the Autograph collection.
 With the introduction of transfer partners, elevated earning categories, and an annual airline credit, should this new addition to the Autograph suite take a slot in your wallet?"
 header: